mister-ben/Brightcove-Wordpress-Simple/README.md

-Simple Wordpress Plugin for Wordpress
+Simple Brightcove Plugin for Wordpress
 =====================================
 This is intended as a simple way to add a player to Wordpress.
 You just need to get the URL for the video from the Video Cloud studio.